coleoguy/popgensim/README.md

 # popgensim
-Population genetics simulation using R and Shiny
+_Population genetics simulation_

-This package provides a simple R and html based Wright-Fisher interactive simulations for use in teaching.
+This package provides a simple html based Wright-Fisher population genetics interactive simulations for use in teaching.
+It is built in the R environment and leverages Shiny to produce the html pages.

 to install from GitHub: